Interventional Pulmonology

 If you have a current diagnosis of lung mass or nodule, you can schedule an appointment by calling the clinic at (412) 442-2100.
 Please bring any current imaging and our office will help you secure a timely appointment at one of our three clinic locations —Allegheny General Hospital, McCandless Neighborhood Hospital, or Jefferson Medical Arts Building.

-Patients with severe COPD who are interested in bronchoscopic lung volume reduction should call the Interventional Pulmonary Valve Line at (412) 442-2100.
+Patients with severe COPD who are interested in bronchoscopic lung volume reduction (BLVR) should call the Interventional Pulmonary Valve Line at (412) 442-2100.
 To be scheduled, patients will be required to have had recent pulmonary function tests (PFTs) and have quit smoking.

 New patients